 A few years ago, we became members of a church which is connected to a church that has a church specific umbrella.
 I began to ponder whether or not we should join the umbrella or if we should remain in the umbrella we were in.
 I had several conversations with people in the church about it that helped me understand the reasoning behind church membership being a requirement for membership in the church's umbrella.

 If you are a member of a church, you have placed yourself under the authority of the elders of that church.
 You have the same doctrinal beliefs as the church (or agree to submit to them).
 There can be a blessing in that accountability because the elders are there to shepherd and encourage your family.

-When an umbrella is church specific, then all the members of the umbrella are also members of the church.
-So, all families fall under the authority of the pastor and elders of the church.
+When an umbrella is church specific, all the members of the umbrella are also members of the church.
+So, the families fall under the authority of the pastor and elders of the church.
 If there are issues, the elders can lend support.
 The degree of accountability and involvement with the families amongst umbrellas varies.
-When you are members of the same church, there often is a greater degree of accountability and involvement than with an open umbrella because you see each other each week at church and youth group.
+When you are members of the same church, there often is regular weekly contact because you see each other each week at church and youth group.
 Also, because the families hold the same doctrinal beliefs there is a common set of values which gives the families a base of commonalities, especially when it comes to what you are teaching your children about the Bible.